1 / 50

 36 / 50

-A. Stay off the brake until the vehicle slows down on its own
+B. Stay off the brake until the vehicle slows down on its own

-C. Begin light braking
+C. Begin controlled or stab braking

-D. Begin controlled or stab braking
+D. Begin light braking

 It's natural to want to brake in an emergency, however, braking when a tire has failed could cause loss of control.
 Once the vehicle has slowed down brake very gently, pull off the road, and stop.